gitpod-io/retired-gatsby-website/src/blog/brew.md

 ![Homebrew in Gitpod screenshot](./brew/homebrew-in-gitpod.png)

-Here are a couple details to be aware of though:
+Here are a couple details to be aware of:

 - Packages installed with `brew` have a low priority in the `$PATH`.
 This means that if you `brew install` a package that already exists in Gitpod, you'll just continue using the old package.
 If you don't like that, simply `apt-get remove` the old package in your [.gitpod.Dockerfile](https://www.gitpod.io/docs/42_config_docker/).